 It may seem hard to believe, but the benefits of having a relaxed mind are numerous and significantly increasing the IQ is only one of them.
 In addition, people who relax after a hard day of work have fewer chances of suffering from heart attacks and mental conditions, and the entire body benefits from the positive mood achieved once all the stress is removed.

 Asian cultures have been practicing meditation for thousands of years.
-They use this procedure for freeing one’s mind, but also for treating diseases which have has stress as the main cause.
+They use this procedure for freeing one’s mind, but also for treating diseases that have has stress as the main cause.

 Thus, the road to becoming a genius must start with having your mind fully relaxed.
 Practice meditation at least a few minutes every day and you will notice remarkable improvements in your memory and increased capacity for analyzing and solving problems.